Sierra Leone Educators Association Promote Quality Education in Sierra Leone!

 VISION STATEMENT

-A Sierra Leone where every child and youth has equitable access to quality, inclusive education in safe, supportive, and resilient learning environments, empowering them to shape a sustainable and prosperous future.
+A Sierra Leone where every child and youth have equitable access to quality, inclusive education in safe, supportive, and resilient learning environments, empowering them to shape a sustainable and prosperous future.

 MISSION STATEMENT

-To improve educational outcomes and access across Sierra Leone by mobilizing youth leadership, strengthening teacher capacity, engaging communities, and fostering collaborative partnerships that create safe and supportive schools for all youth and children.
+To improve educational outcomes and access across Sierra Leone by promoting literacy, supporting student leadership and skills development, strengthening teacher capacity, engaging communities, and fostering collaborative partnerships that create safe and supportive schools for all children.

 Our Values